alkimya/ketu/README.md

 ## TODO

-+ find datetimes for beginning, end and exact aspect
++ Find datetimes for beginning, end and exact aspect

-+ find all aspects between two dates
++ Find all aspects between two dates

 + Refactor the API to fix bugs and make it clearer